When it comes to contact center performance management, it's crucial that you know your metrics.

-Why is this so important?
-Believe it or not, the quality of customer service is a major determining factor in customers choosing you over your competitors, and remaining loyal to you over time.
+This is critical because the quality of customer service is a major determining factor in customers choosing you over your competitors, and remaining loyal to you over time.

-78% of customers report backing out of a purchase based on poor customer service, and 93% of customers are more likely to make repeat purchases if they receive excellent customer service.
-(Hubspot)
+In fact, according to Hubspot, 78% of customers report backing out of a purchase based on poor customer service.

 How to track: